 - Story length – ideally around 3,000 words please, although we won’t necessarily refuse anything that is over this (up to 6,000 words) if it’s awesome enough.

 - Sixth Element retains full editorial control over the content to be published.
 Any changes will be discussed in full with the author and agreed before publication.
 We will only publish a story when both parties are happy.

 - Promotion – in addition to any promotional stuff Sixth Element carries out, authors included in Harvey volumes are encouraged to support each other and the series, whilst promoting their own work.
 The idea is for indie and new writers to reach a broader audience while having fun.

 - All writers must confirm that they are the creator and owner of the submitted work, and accept full liability for any claims to the contrary.
 Sixth Element cannot accept responsibly for any actions as a result of falsely submitted works and any subsequent legal costs associated with any such claims.

 - Costs – there are none.
 If your work is accepted, you will be offered a royalty deal (share of 50% net income with other writers in that volume).
 All rights to your story remain with you.
 Once it’s been published in Harvey, you are free to publish it elsewhere, and whilst we would appreciate an acknowledgement along the lines of ‘first published in Harvey Duckman Presents…’ we don’t demand it.
 We want to help.
 And, as we said, let’s have some fun.

 If you like the sound of all this, please drop us a line or submit your story for consideration to: firstname.lastname@example.org

-Submission Guidelines: Please send stories in a Word document, Times New Roman font size 12, single line spacing, indents rather than tabs, no headers or footers, no weird page breaks or section break graphics.
+Submission Guidelines: Please send stories in a Word document, Times New Roman font size 12, single line spacing, use doubles for speech, indents rather than tabs, no headers or footers, no weird page breaks or section break graphics.
 We like our stories weird not our Word documents.